 (This devotion is day six of a 30-Day Thanksgiving Challenge.
 Each day includes a daily reading that will be accompanied by a post on this blog.)

 Paul lays out two paths we can walk in: gratitude or ingratitude.
-We will either be people who give thanks or grumble.
-They are not simply destinations, a place (or practice) we eventually arrive at, but they’re the paths directing our steps either towards God or away from Him.
-Yes, gratitude is that important.
+They direct our steps toward God or away from Him.
+Gratitude is that important.
 Giving thanks is no cherry on top of the Christian life we toss in on rare occasions.
-It is the meat and potatoes, the heart and soul of following God.
+It’s the meat and potatoes, the heart and soul of following God.

-Romans 1 and Romans 12 lay out two very different ways to live and what comes from each.
-Romans 1 characterizes the person far from God by their ingratitude, forgetfulness, idolatry (false worship), and disobedience, whereas Paul describes the godly person by their gratitude, remembering, worship, and obedience.
+Romans 1 characterizes the person far from God by their ingratitude, forgetfulness, idolatry, and disobedience, whereas Paul describes the godly person in chapter 12 by their gratitude, remembering, worship, and obedience.

-Romans 1 begins the lengthy theological treatise on justification (how we’re made right with God) going all the way through chapter 11.
-Romans 12 builds on that theology and transitions into five chapters focused on how we should live in light of God’s saving grace.
-But when we look deeper at Romans 12, we see how Paul picks up his language from Romans 1:18-32 and contrasts followers of God (Romans 12) to those who reject God (Romans 1).
-Central to this comparison is the role of thanksgiving.
+Romans 12 builds on the rich theology of 1–11 and transitions into five chapters focused on how we should live in light of God’s saving grace.
+But when we look deeper at Romans 12, we see how Paul picks up his language from Romans 1:18–32 and contrasts followers of God (Rom.
+12) to those who reject God (Rom.
+1).
+Thanksgiving is central to this comparison.
 Gratitude leads to glorifying God and growing in godliness, whereas ingratitude yields ignorance of God and idolatry against God.

-Hearts full of grumbling, criticism, complaining, and ingratitude are not hearts full of grateful joy in God and the gospel.
-The longer we walk down the path of ingratitude the further we stray from nearness to Him.
+Hearts full of grumbling, criticism, complaining, and ingratitude are not full of grateful joy in God and the gospel.
+The longer we walk down the path of ingratitude, the further we stray from nearness to Him.

 If Romans 1 puts before us the fool who walks in ingratitude and walks away from God, Romans 12 helps us see how God’s followers choose gratitude as an avenue of worship and a path to obedience.